-An ORCID consortium* is a group of five or more not-for-profit organizations that band together to form a community of practice that can apply ORCID services and resources in national contexts, using global implementation standards.
+An ORCID consortium is a group of not-for-profit organizations that work together to accelerate adoption of ORCID services and resources in national and regional contexts.

 - Providing administrative support to their consortium